Menu

 Epilepsy Foundation Session: Epilepsy Disparities

-3:10 – 3:40 pm CDT (.5 CE contact hour)
+3:10 – 3:40 pm CDT (0.5 CE contact hours)

 Session: (212)

-Kim L. Paxton, DNP, APRN, ANP-BC, LHITC, IHMC
+Kim L. Paxton, DNP APRN ANP-BC LHITC IHMC

 This session will highlight hospital readmission risk factors for neurovascular patients that are frequently seen by neuroscience APRNs during patient care interactions.
 We will explore current research and propose unique ideas for translating this research into practice through collaboration between primary care and neuroscience APRNs.